Making government work

 How Va21 can help

-Someone must have heard them, because when the budget finally passed, it included $200 million in higher-ed investment, much of which went to tuition support and financial aid.
+Students spoke, and leaders listened.
+Public colleges were kept out of sweeping budget cuts, and the Governor proposed additional financial aid funding.
 Turns out you don’t need high-paid lobbyists to open doors and wield influence—just a guide who knows the ropes to point you in the right direction, and the power of your own voice multiplied across a generation.

-It might look like nothing gets done in Richmond (and the Senate video feed probably doesn’t help that impression…) But we have a proven record of making a difference on issues that matter to young people, from textbook prices to student debt.
-Over 65,000 young people have joined us to show that by standing together, we can spark meaningful change.
+We have a proven record of making a difference on issues that matter to young people, from textbook prices to student debt.
+Over 100,000 young people have joined us to show that by standing together, we can spark meaningful change.
 And while we think that’s a big deal, we stay strong by staying small.
 National groups have big budgets and slick marketing, but our local Virginia focus lets us personally connect you to both peers and power-players in a community network dedicated to improving the place we call home together.
 Richmond is only a few hours’ drive from DC (traffic sucks), but it’s light years closer when it comes to opportunities to act today in ways that directly impact your life tomorrow.

 We’re old school.
 VA21 likes politikos, not politicos: to us, politics means active members of society contributing to the public good rather than insiders manipulating the system for personal or party gain.
 But we’re not naïve.
 VA21 also knows you have to engage the system to impact it.
 What’s a civic-minded realist to do?